OP-TED/ted-xml-data-converter/README.md

 ## Versioning scheme

-Some notes about the versioning scheme here.
-Similar to that for the eForms SDK.
+The versioning scheme which will be adopted for the TED XML Data Converter will be similar to that for the [eForms SDK](https://docs.ted.europa.eu/eforms/latest/versioning.html).

 ## Developer information